When Lyme Recovery Stalls: What Happens Next

 Six months later—still unable to work full time and now experiencing cognitive difficulties—she encountered a clinician who made a different clinical choice when recovery did not occur.
 Her history was revisited.
 Co-infection testing was ordered.
 Treatment was individualized based on clinical response rather than protocol completion alone.

+What changed was not the diagnosis.
 It was the decision to ask what comes next when recovery doesn’t happen.

 Why This Choice Matters to Patients

 Patients do not experience care as a set of protocols.
+They experience it as an ongoing relationship with responsibility.

 When recovery stalls and care stops evolving, patients feel abandoned—regardless of how carefully guidelines were followed.
 Their illness remains unexplained and unaddressed.